 With the Airhead SUP Anchor kit, you will get a 15-foot anchor line and a stainless steel hook to attach to your board.
 The anchors are pretty light, only weighing about 1.5 pounds, enough to keep you in one spot but not add too much weight to your board.

 There's nothing better than kicking back, relaxing, and taking a deep breath after a long day of work or a marathon paddle.
 Whether it's beer o'clock, time to go bonefishing, or even time for a downward dog and other SUP yoga poses, you can count on the Airhead Anchor to keep you in one place until it's time to move on.

 If you own a SUP, it has to be said that at some point, you will want it to be permanently fixed in one place for some time.
 A SUP anchor is an essential piece of paddling gear that should be added to your list of essentials.

 That's all there is to it!
-Here is your list of essential SUP gear for your paddling safety and enjoyment.
-Generally speaking, aside from the initial purchase of your SUP, there are a lot of paddleboard accessories you can get after the fact at a relatively low cost.
+Here is your list of essential SUP gear for paddling safety and enjoyment.
+Generally speaking, aside from the initial purchase of your SUP, you can get many paddleboard accessories after the fact at a relatively low cost.